 A DST is an ownership model through a separate legal entity that allows co-investment among sponsors and accredited investors to purchase beneficial interest into either a single asset or across a portfolio of properties.
 The most notable characteristic of DSTs, which we’ll dive into later on, is that they are tax-deferred 1031 exchange-friendly.

-You should walk away from reading with a thorough understanding of the answers to the following two questions: What is a Delaware Statutory Trust?
+You’ll walk away from reading with a thorough understanding of what it is and what are the pros and cons of the delaware statutory trust structure. answers to the following two questions: What is a Delaware Statutory Trust?
 And, how is it best utilized?

 While not new, DSTs have become increasingly popular as an alternative real estate investment vehicle for sponsors and investors alike thanks to some of its unique characteristics and uses.